-Pre-requisites: AP USA History or Honors USA History and permission of teacher is required.
+Prerequisites: AP USA History or Honors USA History and permission of teacher is required.

-3235CP Economics (.5 credit)
+3235CP Economics (0.5 credit)

 This one-semester course is a study of the American economic system.
 Topics include: business structure and organizations, supply and demand, labor, inflation, consumer behavior, and financial institutions.
 Outside research and projects will be required.
-Placement is based on teacher recommendation.